East Orange High School: History

-The original building of East Orange High School, facing Winans Street, opened to students in 1891.
+The original East Orange High School building, facing Winans Street, opened to students in 1891.
 An addition on Walnut Street was added in 1953.
 The school was closed when East Orange Campus High School opened in 2002, combining both East Orange High School and Clifford Scott High School.
 Demolition of the old high school began in 2005.

 In 1933, African American student and future civil rights activist Robert L. Carter staged a protest against an official school policy that restricted black students to using the school's pool on Fridays after the school had closed, with male and female students segregated by gender, after which the pool would be emptied, cleaned out and refilled with water before the start of the next school week.
 Having read that the New Jersey Supreme Court banned the practice of racial segregation, and despite threats of expulsion from teachers and his inability to swim, Carter entered the pool with fellow white students during times when access to the pool was forbidden to black students, ultimately leading the district to close the pool.

 While serving in New Jersey General Assembly from 1964 to 1972, Kenneth T. Wilson was also employed as a teacher at East Orange High School, where he taught civics and American history.

-In September 2009, a new $143 million, 309000 sqft facility opened on the site of the former East Orange High School.
-Consisting of an elementary school and middle/high school, the new Cicely Tyson School of Performing and Fine Arts was among the largest and most technologically advanced schools ever built in the state of New Jersey, with extensive performing arts facilities which meet or exceed the highest professional standards.
+In September 2009, a new $143 million, 309000 sqft facility opened on the former East Orange High School site.
+This school consisting of an elementary school and middle/high school, the new Cicely Tyson School of Performing and Fine Arts was among the largest and most technologically advanced schools ever built in the state of New Jersey, with extensive performing arts facilities which meet or exceed the highest professional standards.